 Depending on the targeted region of your e-commerce business and on the personal preferences of each customer, a variety of payment methods may be required.
-Of course, it’s up to you to decide which of them should be available on your online store, but if you do not meet the needs of your customers, you risk losing a big part of them.
-This directly affects the conversion and increases the number of abandoned carts.
+Of course, it’s up to you to decide which of them should be available on your online store.
+But if you do not meet the needs of your customers, you risk losing a big part of them.
+This directly affects the conversion and increases the abandoned cart rate on your Shopify store.

 How to fix it